ovats/scala-specific-design-patterns/README.md

 }
 ```

-We use interface syntax by imporঞng it alongside the instances for the types we need:
+We use interface syntax by importing it alongside the instances for the types we need:

 ```scala
 import JsonWriterInstances._